-Did you or a family member suffer injuries in a construction site accident in Lakeland, FL?
+Did you suffer injuries in a construction site accident in Lakeland, FL?
 Many injured workers don’t know that they may be entitled to damages under workers’ compensation and personal injury laws.
-If you need help getting fair compensation, an experienced Lakeland construction accident lawyer at Winters & Yonker Personal Injury Lawyers can help you fight for compensation for medical bills, lost wages, and more.
+If you need help getting fair compensation, an experienced Lakeland construction accident lawyer at Winters & Yonker Personal Injury Lawyers can help you.
+Contact us today at (863) 251-6196 to schedule a free consultation.

 Our lawyers have over 119 years of combined experience fighting for injured workers in Lakeland and across Polk County.
 We have the proven track record of success that you want in your corner.